FrostyX/infra-docs/docs/sysadmin-guide/sops/accountdeletion.rst

   account in python-fedora and update that.
 Also ask the user to update that in bugzilla.
-* If the user is in a sysadmin-* group, check for home directories on bastion and other infrastructure boxes that are owned byt them and need to be renamed (Could also just tell the user to backup any files there themselves b/c they're getting a new home directory).
+* If the user is in a sysadmin-* group, check for home directories on bastion and other infrastructure boxes that are owned by them and need to be renamed (Could also just tell the user to backup any files there themselves b/c they're getting a new home directory).
 * grep through ansible for occurrences of the username